 Following the introduction of the regulations in England in 2018, the number of licences issued increased by 76%.
-Low-volume breeders have been disproportionately targeted by the licensing requirements however, with 40% of the licences issued to one to two litter breeders between April 2019 and April 2020.
-Given that the intention behind the new regulations was to ensure that high-volume breeders are operating responsibly and safely, it is disappointing to see low-volume breeders – who often do not have the resources or finances to meet the extensive requirements – overrepresented in the figures.
+Low volume breeders have been disproportionately targeted by the licencing requirements however, with 40% of the licences issued to one to two litter breeders between April 2019 and April 2020.
+Given that the intention behind the new regulations was to ensure that high volume breeders are operating responsibly and safely, it is disappointing to see low-volume breeders – who often do not have the resources or finances to meet the extensive requirements – overrepresented in the figures.

 Each year, The Kennel Club registers approximately one third of puppies bred in the UK – around 250,000 puppies per year.
 Following the introduction of the licensing regulations in England, 18,000 fewer puppies were registered with The Kennel Club, meaning that the domestic dog market saw a total shortfall of approximately 75,000 puppies.
 We have heard from many low-volume breeders who plan to either reduce the number of litters they breed per year or stop breeding altogether as a direct result of the burdensome licensing requirements they must now meet.

 Given that 87% of breeders registered with The Kennel Club breed one to two litters per year, a significant reduction in their breeding activity prompts a number of concerns regarding the dog breeding sector and the market supply.
-Prospective puppy buyers will now have fewer opportunities to buy from reputable, responsible breeders who have raised their puppies in a loving home environment, as the gap in the market is filled by unethical, low-welfare puppy importers and puppy farmers.
+Prospective puppy buyers will now have less opportunity to buy from reputable, responsible breeders who have raised their puppies in a loving home environment, as the gap in the market is filled by unethical, low welfare puppy importers and puppy farmers.

 The Kennel Club's proposals